hwchen/hashmap-c3/README.md

 It's a drop-in replacement for the std hashmap, API is the same except for addition of `get_ref_or_default`.

+(There's also an ordered map in this repo; development is not serious at this time)

 ## Motivation

 Main motivation is performance, but also: